-- Acceptance: Acceptance of anxious feelings means to learn how to observe and sense them without judgment.
-Instead you are able to use compassion and gentleness when confronted with anxiety, fear, worry, panic, and other sensations that may cause discomfort.
+- Acceptance: Acceptance of anxious feelings means learning how to observe and sense them without judgment.
+Instead, you are able to use compassion and gentleness when confronted with anxiety, fear, worry, panic, and other sensations that may cause discomfort.

 - Choose: This step is where you decide how you want your life to go.
 You can ask yourself do I want to remain a prisoner to this anxiety or do I want to live a fulfilling meaningful life?